How to Overcome Test Anxiety: Science-Based Strategies

 5. Worst-case analysis

 Paradoxically, facing your worst fears often reduces anxiety.
 Your brain generates more stress from vague, undefined threats than from specific ones you've examined directly.
+"Something terrible might happen" is scarier than "I might have to retake this class."

 During the exam: the blackout protocol